MolSSI/covid/content/therapeutics.md

 Data classification:

-- **Targeting modality**: biological mechanisms and functions which can be disrupted, inhibited, or amplified to actually reduce, prevent, or treat infection of the virus.
+- [**Targeting modality**](/targets): biological mechanisms and functions which can be disrupted, inhibited, or amplified to actually reduce, prevent, or treat infection of the virus.
-- **Known protein interactions**: viral proteins therapeutic/small molecules interact with.
+- [**Known protein interactions**](/proteins): specific proteins therapeutic/small molecules interact with.